-A particularly insidious form of dental caries can affect the primary dentition of infants, toddlers, and preschool children.1 It begins soon after tooth eruption, affects smooth surfaces, and progresses rapidly.
-These children are then predisposed to future caries in both their primary and permanent dentition.2-5 This condition may also affect the child's growth rate, body weight, and ability to thrive.6 More specifically, the presence of one or more decayed, missing or filled primary tooth surfaces in a child 71 months (5 years and 11 months) or younger, has been defined as 'early childhood caries' (ECC).7
+A particularly insidious form of dental caries can affect the primary dentition of infants, toddlers, and preschool children.
+It begins soon after tooth eruption, affects smooth surfaces, and progresses rapidly.
+These children are then predisposed to future caries in both their primary and permanent dentition.2-5 This condition may also affect the child's growth rate, body weight, and ability to thrive.
+More specifically, the presence of one or more decayed, missing or filled primary tooth surfaces in a child 71 months (5 years and 11 months) or younger, has been defined as 'early childhood caries' (ECC).

-ECC affects children throughout the world.8 Its prevalence differs among populations, but it is particularly com-

-Dr. Foster and Dr. Pfaffenbach were Pediatric Dentistry Residents, and Dr. Perinpanayagam and Dr. Certo are Attending Dentists and Assistant Professors at the Women and Children's Hospital of Buffalo and at the University at Buffalo School of Dental Medicine, Buffalo, NY.
-Correspond with Dr. Perinpanayagam at hp7@buffalo.edu. mon in socio-economically disadvantaged groups, irrespective of race, ethnicity, or culture.9 Many of the economically disadvantaged children in Western New York receive their dental treatment at the Women and Children's Hospital of Buffalo.
+ECC affects children throughout the world.
+Its prevalence differs among populations, but it is particularly common in socio-economically disadvantaged groups, irrespective of race, ethnicity, or culture.
+Many of the economically disadvantaged children in Western New York receive their dental treatment at the Women and Children's Hospital of Buffalo.
 Accordingly, many of these preschool children are diagnosed with ECC.

-Due to the pernicious nature of this condition, immediate and definitive treatment has been advocated to prevent further tooth destruction and to promote overall health.10 An aggressive treatment plan has been recommended to halt the disease process and to reduce the remaining number of tooth surfaces susceptible to future caries.
+Due to the pernicious nature of this condition, immediate and definitive treatment has been advocated to prevent further tooth destruction and to promote overall health.
+An aggressive treatment plan has been recommended to halt the disease process and to reduce the remaining number of tooth surfaces susceptible to future caries.
 This includes alternative restorative materials, fluoride applications, oral hygiene instruction and dietary counseling to prevent future caries.
 Full crown coverage is desirable to protect susceptible tooth surfaces from caries, particularly stainless steel crowns that are less likely to require subsequent replacement.11-13 ment techniques.
-Some children may be managed with immobilization and conscious sedation, but the limited cooperative capacity of preschool children and the extent of the procedures usually warrants the use of general anesthesia.14 Furthermore, general anesthesia can provide better operative conditions and an economically viable alternative for some.15 These treatments can render an immediate improvement in their oral health and quality of life.^{16, 17} Accordingly, many of the children with ECC treated at the Women and Children's Hospital of Buffalo are managed aggressively using general anesthesia and follow-up care.
+Some children may be managed with immobilization and conscious sedation, but the limited cooperative capacity of preschool children and the extent of the procedures usually warrants the use of general anesthesia.
+Furthermore, general anesthesia can provide better operative conditions and an economically viable alternative for some.
+These treatments can render an immediate improvement in their oral health and quality of life.
+Accordingly, many of the children with ECC treated at the Women and Children's Hospital of Buffalo are managed aggressively using general anesthesia and follow-up care.